-The Drug Court's year-long, diversion program has graduated over 500 eligible drug offenders since its inception in 1997.
-Upon successful completion of the program, a defendant can look forward to a life free of drugs and crime.
-Their criminal case is dismissed and expunged from their record.
+The Drug Court has graduated over 2,000 participants since its inception in 1997.
+Upon successful completion of the program, if eligible the defendant can have the case dismissed and expunged from the record.

 Judge Larry Potter is the presiding judge for the Traffic & Environmental Court, General Sessions, Division 14.
 This Court has traffic dockets on Tuesdays at 9:00 and 10:30, Wednesdays at 9:00, 10:30 and 1:30, and Thursdays at 9:00 and 10:30.
 Environmental dockets are on Mondays and Fridays at 9:00, 10:30 and 1:30.

-- Frayser Community at 3134 N. Thomas (Northgate Shopping Center) every first and third Tuesday of each month at 1:30 pm.
+- Frayser at Cunningham Community Center 3773 Old Allen every first and third Tuesday of each month at 1:30 pm.

 - Whitehaven Environmental Community Court at 4225 Airways Blvd., near the Airport, every second and fourth Tuesday of the month at 1:30 pm.

-- Orange Mound area at the Orange Mound Community Court, 2590 Park Avenue (Orange Mound Community Service Center), every second and fourth Thursday of the month at 1:30 pm.
+- Orange Mound at the Orange Mound Community Court, 2590 Park Avenue (Orange Mound Community Service Center), every third Thursday of the month at 1:30 pm.